WebSocket Router Specification

 },

-onBroadcast(message, scope) {
+onBroadcast(message, topic) {

 // Called when router.publish() is invoked

-console.log(`Broadcast to ${scope}:`, message.type);
+console.log(`Broadcast to ${topic}:`, message.type);

 // Track broadcast patterns for analytics

-analytics.track("broadcast", { scope, messageType: message.type });
+analytics.track("broadcast", { topic, messageType: message.type });

 },